bio-raum/FooDMe2/docs/user_doc/custom_database.md

 The use of a curated database is typically meant to achieve two things - ensure that no incorrectly labelled reference sequences are present and to include data that may not yet be included in published databases.

 However, please be aware that manually created databases - for example including only a set of species that you are interested in - may bias your results.
 FooDMe2 will identify the best species match for a given OTU based on sequence similarity (within certain limits).
 If the actual species is not included in your database, you may end up with incorrect assignments.
-Make sure to run a comprehensive specificity analysis before using custom databases in routine diagnostic.
+Make sure to run a comprehensive specificity analysis before using custom databases in routine diagnostics.

 ## Requirements